Tebaaa/news-agregator-api/README.md

 const greeter1 = new Greeter();
 greetings(greeter1); //`Hello World!`
 ```
+Dependency injection is also present in the way modules work in NestJS, and of course, in the way ORMs work.

 ### Which patterns can be used on my application?
 - `Adapter` pattern, for the creation of INews based on different news from NYT, GNews and The Guardian.
 - `Chain of Responsibility`, like an added functionality for the above.
 Every time that a new from any of the sources needs to be adapted to INew type, the chain will handle it.

+### Antipaterns:
+Antipattern is a bad practice at software development.
+Is the opposite of dessign patterns.
+It frecuently happens because of lack of knowledge or experience.
+In general, an antipattern is a common, but ineffective, response to a problem.
+In cases, an antipattern is a dessign pattern bad implemented. \
+Antipatterns in this project:
+- Copy paste code in news controller and service for handling an error with an empty query parameter (corrected).
+- Boat anchor as root endpoint service and controller in the previous version of the project (corrected).